 12.5%-Participation: (125pts) is evaluated using the guidelines on the syllabus, class norms, attendance and the completion of your "One to Many."
 Because of the participatory nature of the course-missing 20% of class will render you unable to pass this class.

 BELLEVUE COLLEGE GRADING POLICY

 Bellevue Community College utilizes the following grading system which reflects a student's achievement.
 Minimum Achievement

 Outstanding Achievement

-A = 4.0 points per credit hour D+ = 1.3 points per credit hour A- = 3.7 points per credit hour D = 1.0 points per credit hour
+D+ = 1.3 points per credit hour D = 1.0 points per credit hour

 High Achievement